Mariners overcome Ohtani's 4 hits, sweep Angels 11-7

 TRAINER’S ROOM

 Angels: Rengifo didn’t return to the field in the eighth after grounding out in the seventh.
-He has been the Angels’ best hitter for most of the summer, getting a hit in 41 of his last 47 games. … Trout intends to return to the lineup Friday in Detroit.
+Nevin said he expects to play Friday.
+Rengifo has been the Angels’ best hitter for most of the summer, getting a hit in 41 of his last 47 games. … Trout intends to return to the lineup Friday in Detroit.
 The three-time AL MVP has missed 30 games since July 12 with an injury to his upper back and ribcage, but he was determined not to have an early end to his second consecutive season after playing in only 36 games last year.
 The Halos likely will have to release a player to put Trout back on the roster.

 UP NEXT

-Mariners: After a day off, Marco Gonzales (7-12, 4.18 ERA) takes the mound at Oakland on Friday to open a three-game weekend series.
+Mariners: After a day off that will include a golf outing for several M’s, Marco Gonzales (7-12, 4.18 ERA) takes the mound at Oakland on Friday to open a three-game weekend series.

 Angels: After a day off, hard-luck left-hander Patrick Sandoval (3-8, 3.42 ERA) takes the mound at Detroit on Friday to open a 10-game trip.